PurposeBuilt/AutoLogout/README.md

 	* Whenever this Port Number is changed, It's a MUST to restart the `logout:run` command to be effective.
 * Enable Backend Auto-Logout.
 	* If this checkbox is checked, the `Admins Mins of inactivity` will be shown.
+	* If this checkbox is checked, the `Backend Popup Custom Class` will be shown.
 	* If this checkbox is checked, the plugin will log out backend users if they leave the backend panel.
 * `Admins Mins of inactivity`.
 	* Plus the auto-logout when the user leaves the site, you may specify the number of minutes allowed for the user to be inactive on the site before getting kicked out!
 Keep it `0` if you don't want this functionality.
+* `Backend Popup Custom Class`.
+	* If you want to customize the backend warning popup, you can add as many CSS classes as you need in this field.

 Additionally, If `Rainlab.User` plugin is installed you'll see the following fields:
 * Enable Frontend Auto-Logout.
 	* If this checkbox is checked, the `Users Mins of inactivity` will be shown.
+	* If this checkbox is checked, the `Frontend Popup Custom Class` will be shown.
 	* If this checkbox is checked, the plugin will log out frontend users if they leave the frontend site.
 * `Users Mins of inactivity`.
 	* Plus the auto-logout when the user leaves the site, you may specify the number of minutes allowed for the user to be inactive on the site before getting kicked out!
 Keep it `0` if you don't want this functionality.
+* `Frontend Popup Custom Class`.
+	* If you want to customize the frontend warning popup, you can add as many CSS classes as you need in this field.

 ## Using Supervisor